 The failsafe stage up condition is not true.

 Primary-secondary staging needs to ensure that secondary flow does not exceed primary flow.
 When secondary flow exceeds primary flow, the secondary CHWST degrades (elevates), in turn causing lower secondary CHWRT.
 This in turn decreases the load on the chillers while causing the secondary flowrate to only increase further.
-Staging logic avoids this positive feedback scenario by staging up when the presence of secondary recirculation has been confirmed by secondary CHWST exceeding primary by 2°F. The conditional also requires that primary pumps be at maximum speed to ensure that, for variable primary flow applications, the primary pumps are already providing maximum primary flow before staging.
+Staging logic avoids this positive feedback scenario by staging up when the presence of secondary recirculation has been confirmed by secondary CHWST exceeding primary by [UNITS [1°C] [2°F]].
+The conditional also requires that primary pumps be at maximum speed to ensure that, for variable primary flow applications, the primary pumps are already providing maximum primary flow before staging.

 The high primary CHW supply temperature conditional ensures that the plant will stage up in the event that secondary recirculation is not occurring (e.g., because the primary pumps have sufficient head to deliver in excess of design chiller flow), the operating chiller(s) cannot make supply temperature setpoint, and the efficiency condition is not being triggered due to a failed sensor(s).